 As a City official, decisions you make or actions you take must be unaffected by any political consideration or pressure.
 To ensure that you are not subject to pressure to campaign for or otherwise support a particular political candidate or party (sometimes known as “macing,”), Section 10-107 of the City Charter limits political activity by non-elected City officials and employees.
 This prohibition applies to members of some but not all, boards.
 In an opinion issued in December, 2007, the Ethics Board determined that boards and commissions that exercise the power of the City are subject to Section 10-107.
 Check here to read that opinion.
+The Ethics Board also issued Regulation 8 on March 28, 2011, further interpreting the requirements and prohibitions found in Section 10-107 of the City Charter.
 If your board, commission, or task force was created after December 2007, contact the Ethics Board to see if the Charter’s prohibition on political activity applies to you.

 Whether or not your board, commission, or task force is subject to the Charter’s prohibition on political activity, please remember that the City’s resources may be used only for City business and not for political purposes.
 Therefore: